 The financial sector as any other industry worldwide was forced to take urgent measures to ensure the continuity of its businesses, as well as the safety of its employees, customers, and partners.
 The shift to remote work was dictated by the lock-down and the abrupt activation of digital services, tools, and communication uncovered a plethora of shortcomings and vulnerabilities amplifying the stress among the employees, the financial ecosystem, and indirectly into the society.
 Many jobs and tasks previously seen as ordinary or regular are made practically impossible or very challenging to fulfill due to measures as “social distancing” and travel restrictions.
 During these times marked by isolation and uncertainty, the ability to give assistance remotely and provide instructions and training to less experienced colleagues becomes critically important, not to mention ensuring everyone’s safety.

 It is obvious to remark that while the COVID-19 outbreak was reaching the peak, search engines revealed that terms as remote work, virtual collaboration, or immersive learning were also reaching all-time high popularity.
-New computing paradigms as “zero-touch computing” and “virtual coworking” are catching more and more the interest of business organizations promising new ways of getting things done, while technologies like virtual, augmented and mixed reality consolidate their positions in the market.
+New computing paradigms as “zero-touch computing” and “virtual coworking” are catching more and more the interest of business organizations promising new ways of getting things done, while technologies like virtual, augmented, and mixed reality consolidates their positions in the market.

 After the launch of our first remote Customer Due Diligence software, our engineers continued to strive for innovation and developed a series of proofs-of-concept based on our vision about how the business world will look like in the future.
 In our vision about the future of work, connecting the digital realities fulfills a very important role.